 Many are afraid of breast cancer, but to see the picture, women have a greater risk of dying from heart disease than from all cancers combined.
 So, taking care of your heart is the best you can do.
 For these shocking revelations, let us explore the causes of high blood pressure in-depth:

 - Women naturally have smaller blood vessels.
-Not only does it result in higher blood pressure, it also makes our blood vessels vulnerable to inflammation.
+Not only does it result in higher blood pressure, but it also makes our blood vessels vulnerable to inflammation.

 - Low estrogen levels during menopause also affect the health of your arteries.
 Estrogen prevents plaque build-up in the walls of your arteries and maintains your arteries´ elasticity.
 So, when it declines, more pressure is added to your arteries.
-The fluctuating hormones we experience also makes our arteries less elastic and more constrictive – contributing to high blood pressure.
+The fluctuating hormones we experience also make our arteries less elastic and more constrictive – contributing to high blood pressure.

-- Hyperthyroidism during menopause may increase metabolism, and this in turn, may increase blood pressure.
+- Hyperthyroidism during menopause may increase metabolism, and this, in turn, may increase blood pressure.

 Eileen of A.Vogel looks at how menopause affects high blood pressure in women [8:05]:

 10 Natural Remedies for High Blood Pressure in Women

 Being stressed once in a while can be okay.
 But being stressed for days on end is a different story.
 Chronic stress is the mother root of many diseases.
 Stress is actually one of the main causes of high blood pressure in women.
 As we go through menopause, our bodies face different kinds of stress.
 We undergo mental stress when we feel overwhelmed by the various events in our life.
 Most often, this kind of stress causes physical and psychological changes.
 Some physical symptoms of stress include headaches, upset stomach and increased heart rate and BP.
 Psychological or emotional symptoms are anxiety, low self-esteem and depression.
 Have you noticed these changes?